aldeling/pizza-parlor-two/README.md

 Code: else if (this.size === "Larger") {return 15;}
 Expected Output: 15

+Test: "It should return 20 when extra larger is put into the function"
+Code: else if (this.size === "Extra Larger") {return 20;}
+Expected Output: 20

 ### License
 [GNU GPL 3.0](https://choosealicense.com/licenses/gpl-3.0/) Copyright (c) 09/22/2022 Athea DeLing